Hardy Planting Zone: 3 to 9

 Bloom Season: Early Spring to early Summer; March-June

 Bloom Color: Green with brown stripes.
-Also has red berries in the later part of the bloom season.
+It also has red berries in the later part of the bloom season.

 Height at Maturity: 1 to 3 feet